 I think calmly talking to your children and putting them on punishment by taking a privilege or something they like away for a while does work much better and they behave much better because it gives them time to think about what they’ve done and learn from it.

 And referring back to the beginning of this post where I said my family & I used to laugh at the idea of just speaking to kids and dealing with the situation in a calm way as “being for white people”.
 I hear a lot of black people dismissing not whipping their kids as “being for white people”.
 Why do black people think being nice to your children and handling situations calmly without violence as a bad thing?
-Why do they see it as something that’s just “for white people”?
+Why do we see it as something that’s just “for white people”?